wanamelon/prototype_monorepo/roller/dev_notes.md

 - Lean into the mechanics we can achieve by having cards generate the board, not "be" the board
 - Offer some degree of control over positioning?
 Ex: we can have card slots correspond to board segments
 - We want to pick a thematic and art style which stands out.
 It need not be "beautiful" so much as eye catching
-- Some kind of challenge/curse system randomized per round
+- Some kind of challenge/curse system randomized per round (similar to Nubby's bosses)
+    - Perhaps also a challenge mode, or this is part of our run...
+- A competitive style mode - perhaps genetic algo or async multiplayer

 # Auto battle logic system